KrishaanKhubchand/bookmail-admin-mvp/docs/scheduler_architecture.md

 ## System Architecture Overview

-The BookMail email scheduler is built on a modern serverless architecture using Supabase as the backend platform.
-The system leverages PostgreSQL for data storage, Edge Functions for execution logic, and pg_cron for scheduling.
+The BookMail email scheduler is built on a modern serverless architecture using Vercel Cron for scheduling and Next.js API routes for execution logic, with Supabase PostgreSQL for data storage and timezone-aware processing.

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐